CS 354 Spring 2023

 1. Objectives

-The objectives of this lab are to understand XINU's basic interrupt handling on x86 Galileo backends for synchronous interrupts: source of interrupt is either an exception (also called fault) or software interrupt int.
-We will then utilize the int instruction to change XINU system calls from regular function calls into trapped system calls, which follows the traditional method for implementing systems calls in Linux and Windows on x86 computers.
+The objectives of this lab are to understand XINU's basic interrupt handling on x86 Galileo backends for synchronous interrupts where the source of an interrupt is either a fault (or exception) or software interrupt int.
+The latter has been used as the traditional mechanism for system call implementation in Linux and Windows kernels.
+We will utilize the INT instruction to change XINU system calls from regular function calls into trapped system calls which follows the traditional design.
+It is not a complete implementation that introduces simplifications, necessitated by content that will be covered under process management where process creation, context-switching, and scheduling are discussed.

 2. Readings